Antkmk/Antkmk/README.md

 <p>My definition of "business-focused" is an app template that features the management, tracking, and presentation of information rather than game play.
 See the list of features below.</p>

-<p>I also have card [game architecture](http://www.onebadant.com/index.php/oba-articles/288-gameapppattern) outlining how I built an app using Solar2d.
+<p>I also have <a href="http://www.onebadant.com/index.php/oba-articles/288-gameapppattern">card game architecture</a> outlining how I built an app using Solar2d.
 At some point I may build a basic Unity card game template.</p>

 <p align="right">(<a href="#readme-top">back to top</a>)</p>